cawtoz/cawtoz/README.md

 - 👋 Hi, I’m @cawtoz
 - 🌱 I’m currently learning Java / Spigot Api.
-- 📫 How to reach me ...
+- 📫 How to reach me discord: cawtoz

 <!---
 cawtoz/cawtoz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.